 4. Listen in to gather insight

 Social listening – or the practice of finding and listening to your prospects social conversations – can provide a treasure trove of valuable information regarding your target audience, which can be used to optimize nearly every aspect of the buyer’s journey.
 Be sure to carry over this practice into your LinkedIn strategy.

 Identify relevant conversations and provide your input when appropriate.
-This engagement can not only provide you with even more valuable insight on your target audience, but effectively demonstrates your vested interest in the prospect, paving the way for a positive relationship.
+This engagement can not only provide you with even more valuable insight into your target audience but effectively demonstrates your vested interest in the prospect, paving the way for a positive relationship.